Multiculturalism: Mexico

 Mexico has historically always been a multicultural country.
 After the betrayal of Hernán Cortés to the Aztecs, the Spanish conquered the Aztec Empire and colonized indigenous people.
 They influenced the indigenous religion, politics, culture and ethnicity.
 The Spanish opened schools in which they taught Christianity, and the Spanish language eventually surpassed indigenous languages, making it the most spoken language in Mexico.
 Mestizo was also born from the conquest, which meant being half-Indigenous and half-Spanish.

 Mexico City has recently been integrating rapidly, doing much better than many cities in a sample conducted by the Intercultural Cities Index (being the only non-European city, alongside Montreal, on the index).
 Mexico is an ethnically diverse country with a population composed of approximately 123 million in 2017.
 There is a wide variety of ethnic groups, the major group being Mestizos followed by White Mexicans and Indigenous Mexicans.
 There are many other ethnic groups such as Arab Mexicans, Afro-Mexicans and Asian Mexicans.

 From the year 2000 to 2010, the number of people in Mexico that were born in another country doubled, reaching a total of 961,121 people, mostly coming from Guatemala and the United States.
 Mexico is quickly becoming a melting pot, with many immigrants coming into the country.
 It is considered to be a cradle of civilization, which influences their multiculturalism and diversity, by having different civilizations influence them.
 A distinguishable trait of Mexico's culture is the mestizaje of its people, which caused the combination of Spanish influence, their indigenous roots while also adapting the culture traditions from their immigrants.

 Peru

-Peru is an exemplary country of multiculturalism, in 2016 the INEI reported a total population of 31 million people.
+Peru is a country that embraces multiculturalism.
+In 2016 the INEI reported a total population of 31 million people.
 They share their borders with Ecuador, Colombia, Brazil, Chile and Bolivia, and have welcomed many immigrants into their country creating a diverse community.